According to the Lotus Sutra, Buddha explains that the only path, is the path of the bodhisattva. Also called the Rainbow Warrior.

 The multiple front warfare

-To be able to create successful large scale activism there is a need to understand what we are fighting against.
+To be able to create successful large scale activism there is a need to understand the enemy.

 The first front is the privileged elite that are protecting its riches and its crimes.
 Most of the worlds resources are already in the control of a small elite.
 They are protecting themselves by manipulating the whole of society and funding their actions by controlling key aspects of world economy.
 This is mainly done through the creation of new assets (credits) and its selective distribution into society.

-Then we are facing a second front of infiltrators that are acting on all levels within the opposition to be able to manipulate opinion and disrupt peaceful protests.
+Then we are facing a second and even more enemy hiding within our own lines.
+It is a front of infiltrators that are acting on all levels within the opposition to be able to manipulate opinion and disrupt peaceful protests.
 This creates a challenge where the line in-between enemy and allay is obscured more than ever and we need new measures to act with direction and efficiency.

 At large these organization carry out great work to inform the public and implement solutions concerning social injustice, environmental problems and other important issues.
 Most people within these organizations are acting out of good will and are doing an important work.
 But with the top segment of these organizations compromised, from the creation of the organization or along the way of growth, these organization can: Take the edge of the impact of political action, influence opinion to focus on less important problems, focus on less effective solutions, create conflicts among different political viewpoints and steal funding from its members.